doobix/csr-travel-credit/README.md

 1. Log into chase.com and select the Chase Sapphire Reserve credit card.
 2. Change the "Showing" filter to display "All transactions".
 3. Copy the script in `script.js` and paste it into the web browser's developer console.
-4. Press Enter to see how much travel credits you have used.
+4. Press Enter to see how much travel credit you have used.

 ## How It Works